netblue30/firejail/README.md

 ### Profile Statistics

 A small tool to print profile statistics.
-Compile as usual (the executable is placed in etc directory( and run:
+Compile as usual and run:
 `````
 $ make
 $ cd etc